SMC-AAU-CPH/smc-cph.github.io/_authors/cumhurerkut.md

 ---
-name: Nino Jakeli
+name: Cumhur Erkut
-title: Nino Jakeli
+title: Cumhur Erkut
 excerpt: All blog posts authored by this student
 exclude:
 ---